 Board of Directors

-Julia Marshall (President) returned to the Roaring Fork valley in 1988 to start the landscape architectural firm of Mt.
+Julia Marshall (President) returned to the Roaring Fork Valley in 1988 to start the landscape architectural firm of Mt.
 Daly Enterprises, LLC after graduating from Harvard University Graduate School of Design.
-Julia has consistently dedicated her time to community service including service on the boards of the Red Brick Art and Recreation Center in Aspen, the Carbondale Community School, the Carbondale Recreation Center and the Art Base.
+Julia has always found ways to serve the community.
+She helped establish the Art Park and the Red Brick Art and Recreation Center in Aspen and the Carbondale Recreation Center in Carbondale.
+When serving on the Compass Board, she led the Capital Campaign to enlarge the learning centers of the Carbondale Community School.
+In past times, she served on The Carbondale Tree Board and the Art Base Board.
 She currently resides in Carbondale.

 Richard Carter (Board Member) is a graduate of Villanova University BA and has been a resident of the Roaring Fork Valley since 1971.
 He has a long history of involvement with numerous visual arts organizations and film production companies in Colorado and Los Angeles.
 A working artist for over 45 years, his work is in many private, corporate and museum collections.
 He maintains a studio in Basalt and was the studio assistant to Bauhaus Master Herbert Bayer.
-He was a founder of the Aspen Art Museum and is currently a board member of the Art Base.
+He was a founder of the Aspen Art Museum and a former board member at the Art Base.

 Loren Jenkins (Board Member) first came to Aspen some 50 years ago.
 Educated as a political scientist at the University of Colorado and Columbia University, he then spent 25 years overseas as a foreign correspondent for UPI, Newsweek and The Washington Post.
 He returned to Aspen in the 1990s to serve for five years as the publisher and editor-in-chief of The Aspen Times.
 In 1996 Loren joined NPR as Senior Foreign Editor in charge of the network’s award-winning international coverage.
 Loren was awarded the 1983 Pulitzer Prize for International Reporting for his Washington Post coverage of the 1982 Israeli invasion of Lebanon and its aftermath.
 His articles and revues have appeared in The Atlantic Monthly, The Nation, Rolling Stone, Salon, Conde Nast Traveler and The New York Times.
 Loren lives with his wife, sculptor Laura Thorne, at their long-time home in Old Snowmass.